sorryfornow/Pipeline/README.md

 A `pipeline` creates and manages `component`s, and sets up connections between them, ensuring that all slots are filled with appropriate types and outputs are passed on correctly.

-This should form a _dependency graph_, which is a special form of acyclic directed graph.
+This should form a connected _dependency graph_, which is a special form of acyclic directed graph.

 This is like a tree, where branches can rejoin later on.

 When run, a `pipeline` will poll each `component` in turn, such that every `component` is run after all its dependencies.
 That is, every `component` will be run only after it has input to operate on.
 The `pipeline` will finish once there is no more work to do.
+Like a regular program, and component that can produce values infinitely will also cause the pipeline to run infinitely, but this is something avoided by the user of the `pipeline` rather than a problem for the pipeline itself.

 To be able to store and work with any kind of component, without needing to necessarily know the exact component we are working with, we also have two more types.
 A `producer<O>` generalises `component<I, O>` over "any component producing `O`s",